 The purpose of the SNaPP Lab Boot Camp is to expose new lab members to the kinds of research we do, as well as train them with the basic techniques they’ll need to successfully design and execute their own individual and group research projects.
 Students receive two credits of GOVT 394 credit each semester for completing all the requirements of the boot camp.
-There are approximately six sessions of boot camp each semester; each session involves 1-2 hours of face-to-face meeting time and 4-6 hours of independent work, on average.
+Boot camp meets once a week for an hour, with 4-6 hours of independent work, on average.

 Fundamentals